Amy M. Linsky, MD, MSc

 De-implementation

-I am an Assistant Professor in General Internal Medicine (GIM) within the Department of Medicine at Boston University School of Medicine.
+I am an Associate Professor in General Internal Medicine (GIM) within the Department of Medicine at Boston University School of Medicine.
 My research expertise is in deprescribing, but as a general internist, I also have varied interests in areas including quality and safety, behavior change, coordination of care, and implementation/de-implementation.
 I completed my GIM fellowship at Boston Medical Center and can provide guidance on navigating from training to independence.
-I have mentored students, residents, and fellows (both MD and PhD).
+I have mentored students, residents, fellows, and junior faculty (both MD and PhD).
 I value work-life fit and determining how professional goals can bring about a sense of accomplishment within the greater framework of life goals.

 Available to Mentor as: (Review Mentor Role Definitions):